Login

 2 Conch shell

 In Asia, the conch has long been used as the battle horn.
-In the Hindu epic the Mahabharata, the sound of hero Arjuna’s conch terrorized his enemies.
+The Hindu epic the Mahabharata, the sound of hero Arjuna’s conch terrorized his enemies.
 In ancient times a white conch also represented the Brahmin caste to Hindus.
-In Buddhism, a white conch that coils to the right represents the sound of Dharma reaching far and wide, awakening beings from ignorance.
+With Buddhism, a white conch that coils to the right represents the sound of Dharma reaching far and wide, awakening beings from ignorance.

 3 Lotus Flower